 Application Instructions and Deadlines

-There will be 3 cycles of this award each year.
-Letters of Intent (LOI) will be reviewed, and proposals deemed meritorious and of interest will be invited for a full application, which will be due within 6-8 weeks of the LOI decision.
+Typically, there are two cycles of this award each year.
+Letters of Intent (LOI) will be reviewed, and proposals deemed meritorious and of interest will be invited for a full application, which will be due within 6 – 8 weeks of the LOI decision.
 A detailed budget is required with the full application.
-Please see our deadlines page for current deadlines.
+Please see our deadlines page for current deadlines and additional information.

 Questions and Additional Information